-The Silver Sand Project is located in the Colavi District of Potosí Department in southwestern Bolivia at an elevation of 4,072 m above sea level, 35 kilometres ("km") northeast of Potosí City, the department capital.
+The Silver Sand Project is located in the Colavi District of Potosí Department in southwestern Bolivia at an elevation of 4,072 m above sea level, 33 kilometres ("km") northeast of Potosí City, the department capital.

 The Silver Sand Project is comprised of two claim blocks, the Silver Sand south and north blocks, which covers a total area of 5.42 km2.
 The Silver Sand south block, covering an area of 3.17 km2 hosts the Silver Sand deposit.
 On August 12, 2021, the Company announced the receipt of an AMC for the Silver Sand south block from AJAM.
-The AMC establishes a clear title to the Company's Silver Sand south block.
-The Silver Sand north block covers an area of 2.25 km2 and was previously comprised of three ATEs (Jisas, Jardan and El Bronce).
-On February 12, 2023, the Company successfully converted these three ATEs to two AMCs
+The Silver Sand north block covers an area of 2.25 km2 and is comprised of two AMCs (Jisasjardan and Bronce).
+The AMCs establish a clear title to the Silver Sand Project.